 TGah Editor: Change the paragraphs below as follows (#6094, 6096, 6131):

-The AP shall operate in active mode during a (short) beacon interval if the AP PM subfield in the S1G Beacon frame transmitted at the T(S)BTT is equal to 0.
+The AP shall operate in active mode during a beacon interval or short beacon interval if the AP PM subfield in the S1G Beacon frame transmitted at the TBTT or TSBTT is equal to 0.
 Similarly, the AP shall operate in active mode during one or more RAWs defined by an RPS element with the RAW Assignment type equal to Generic RAW, Sounding RAW, Triggering Frame RAW or Simplex RAW with RAW Type Options equal to 1 or 2.

 An AP that transmits an S1G Beacon frame whose AP PM subfield value is 1 should include an RPS element in the S1G Beacon frame that includes an omni RAW during which all STAs are allowed to access (i.e., the RPS element contains a RAW Assignment field with RAW Type field equal to 2 and RAW Type Options subfield equal to 2).
 The omni RAW may be used for association of new STAs.
-The AP that does not include the RPS element with the omni RAW, shall be awake for an amount of time not less than (short) beacon interval minus dot11MaxAwayDuration immediately following the S1G Beacon frame.
+The AP that does not include the RPS element with the omni RAW, shall be awake for an amount of time not less than BI minus dot11MaxAwayDuration immediately following the S1G Beacon frame where BI is equal to the value of the beacon interval if dot11ShortBeaconInterval is false and is equal to short beacon interval if dot11ShortBeaconInterval is true.